About Us

 Kallum Taylor - Executive Officer

-What I love most about being here is just how tangible and relevant our work is – essentially enabling neighbourliness, and all the good stuff that comes from that, for hundreds of people.
+What I love most about my job is how tangible our work is – essentially enabling neighbourliness – and all the good stuff that comes from it, for hundreds of people.

-In spare time outside of work and family commitments I like to play football, run, and get out on long walks with my dog Murphy.
+In my spare time I like to get away on long walks with my dog, and still try to play football.

 Hermione Jewitt - Assistant Coordinator